chinamike65/hugo-tuolesi/content/book3/book3en.md

 This is how all living beings in the animal realm have a sense of fear at all times, and live in constant fear.

+##### 4. No Protection

 When sentient beings in the animal realm are killed, there is often no one to help and protect them, and they are always helpless.

 261

+##### 5. The strong eat the weak

 The weak and the strong kill each other, the strong devour the weak, and the weak bite the strong.

-The above briefly talked about the suffering of all beings in the animal way.
+The above briefly talked about the suffering of sentient beings in the animal realm.

 Falling into the realm of animals is easy.

-If you disrespect the Dharma and the Dharma master, you will fall into the animal realm; if you use animal names to scold your friends, you will fall into the animal realm; if you are disgusted and make fun of the monks, for example, a monk is as agile as a monkey, and he thinks nothing of it, in the next life you will become Monkey; make fun of monks as loyal as dogs, and you will become a dog in the next life.
+If you disrespect the Dharma and the Dharma master, you will fall into the animal realm; if you use animal names to scold your friends, you will fall into the animal realm; if you insult and make fun of the Sangha, for example, saying that a monk is as agile as a monkey, and he thinks nothing of it, in the next life you will become a monkey; joking that monks are as loyal as dogs, and you will become a dog in the next life.

-Moreover, after falling into the animal realm, you will be reborn continuously, and after death they will be reborn in the animal realm, usually hundreds of times in a row.
+Moreover, after falling into the animal realm, you will be reborn continuously, and after death you will be reborn in the animal realm, usually hundreds of times in a row.

-We think about ourselves, have we ever insulted monks? scolded our parents?
+Think about ourselves, have we ever insulted monks?
+Scolded our parents?
 Cursed our benefactor?
 If you think about it, you will find that there will definitely be some examples.
-These are all causes of falling into the evil realm and the animal realm, and you must repent.
+These are all causes of falling into the animal realm, and you must repent.

 Right now, we don’t have that kind of immersive feeling in our hearts.
 If we really become a dog or a pig, what will we feel, so we are not so afraid in our hearts.

-When Translator Geruo was alive, there were many inhumans in Tibet.
-There was a kind of inhuman called Chaman.
-Chaman looked human on the outside, but in fact he was a kind of inhuman.
+When Translator Geruo was alive, there were many non-humans in Tibet.
+There was a kind of non-human called Chaman.
+A Chaman looked human on the outside, but in fact he was a kind of non-human.

 262

 Once, a female Chaman was knitting yarn on the roof.
-At that time, there was a small stone hanging under the tools for knitting the yarn.
+There was a small stone hanging under the tools for knitting the yarn.
 The stone fell.
 She picked it up.

-This scene was seen by her son, and he was surprised, and he secretly paid attention to his mother.
+This scene was seen by her son, and he was surprised, and he secretly kept watch on his mother.

 In the middle of the night, he saw his mother fly away on a big box, and fly back when it was almost dawn.

 The next night, he hid in the box ahead of time.
-When the box flew, Cha Man noticed that there was something wrong with the box, it seemed to be heavy.
+When the box flew, the Chaman noticed that there was something wrong with the box, it seemed to be heavy.

 The box flew somewhere, and there were many Chamans there, and everyone made offerings from the corpses in the tombs.